akmalmuqeeth/fourEndPointApp/README.md

-## Synopsis

-coding exercise - four end points.
+## coding exercise - four endpoints API

 - An endpoint that authenticates a user based on a login/password passed in a JSON payload and verifies against a Mongo DB database